Tinamous/UltimakerLid/ReadMe.md

 * V1.0: Initial version - ignore this.
 * V1.1: First built version.
 Option for hole in the top to allow mounting of camera.
 * V1.2: Features a larger opening at the back to allow 2x draft excluder brush sets to be added and an opening at the front for the Raspberry Pi 7" Touch screen.
-* V1.2.1: Builds on V1.2 but is 40mm higher which makes better use of the acrylic when in 600x400 sheets.
+* V1.2.1: Do no use - Builds on V1.2 but is 40mm higher which makes better use of the acrylic when in 600x400 sheets.
+Appears Pi Display design changed.
-* V1.2.2: Experimental & Untested - Builds on V1.2.1 with better cutout for Pi Display, 40mm fan for pi cooling, 80 or 120mm fan cutouts at back.
+* V1.2.2: Builds on V1.2.1 with better cutout for Pi Display, 40mm fan for pi cooling, 80 or 120mm fan cutouts at back.

-V1.2 is the best option.
-However if you don't want the Pi Display mount on the front use the front panel from V1.1 (or remove in Inkscape).
+V1.2.2 is the best option.
+However if you don't want the Pi Display mount on the front remove this in Inkscape or the laser cutter software.

 Draft excluder used is Wickes "Brush Draught Excluder" - White PVCu.
 Product Id:218004 (http://www.wickes.co.uk/Wickes-Door-Brush-Draught-Excluder-White-838mm/p/218004)